 Bolivia

-Bolivia is a lower-middle income economy with a per-capita income of $3,345 in 2021.
+Bolivia is a lower-middle income economy with a per-capita income of $3.490 in 2022.
 In recent years, Bolivia maintained a stable economic growth averaging at about 4%, which makes it one of the most dynamic economies in the region.
-EU imports from Bolivia summed up to €851 million in 2021.
-However, only a small share of imports, worth about € 45 million, currently benefits from GSP+ as most products are imported under zero most favoured nation tariffs.
+EU imports from Bolivia summed up to about € 1 billion in 2022.
+However, only a small share of imports, worth less than € 60 million, currently benefits from GSP+ as most products are imported under zero most favoured nation tariffs.

 What is the GSP+?